What’s the Deal with the Newly Hired New Rochelle High School Principal and R. Kelly? | Talk of the Sound

 In an interview with Nayaba Arinde of the Amsterdam News, she asked Mohammad what he thought about then-recent reports that R. Kelly kept a house with young girls in some kind of a cult.

 Muhammad challenged the use of the term “young girls” by Arinde.
 “Is it ‘young girls’ or ‘women’”?
 Muhammad demanded.
-Told the ages were 18, he said “those are women.”

 “It’s a Hugh Hefner move…he’s a rich black man who flaunts his wealth and has a harem of women,” said Muhammad.

-“The problem is our white counterparts can do that, people of African descent cannot engage in those behavior,” he added.
-“He’s following the Hugh Hefner model.”
+“The problem is our white counterparts can do that, people of African descent cannot engage in those behaviors,” adding, “He’s following the Hugh Hefner model.”

 At the time, Buzzfeed was reporting Parents Told Police Their Daughter Is Being Held Against Her Will In R. Kelly’s “Cult”